DutyS12345/wiki-scripts/README.md

-# Fandom
+# wiki-scripts
-various scripts intended for use on Fandom wikis
+Various scripts intended for use on mediawiki wikis.